paulcpederson/static-site/README.md

 ```

 Both `{{title}}` and `{{description}}` are now available to your templates as strings, while `{{arrayOfThings}}` is available as an array.
 Static Site uses [gray-matter](https://www.npmjs.com/package/gray-matter) for parsing front matter which allows for quite a bit of flexibility.
-If you want you can write your front matter as JSON or even CoffeeScript.
-To change how your front matter is interpretted, just add the language [after the firt delimiter](https://www.npmjs.com/package/gray-matter#options-lang).
+You can write your front matter as JSON or even CoffeeScript.
+To change how your front matter is interpreted, just add the language [after the first delimiter](https://www.npmjs.com/package/gray-matter#options-lang).

 ## Data